Skip to content

 At N=10 000 (≈ 8.4 M variables, ≈ 10 M constraints):

-total time peak memory
+total time peak p50 during solve post-trim

 Pyomo timed out at N=3000